Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Introduction

 \section{Introduction}

-Indoor long-range wide-area network (LoRaWAN) technology deployments are challenging to model because propagation is shaped by building materials and layout, time-varying occupancy, and environmental dynamics such as humidity and temperature \cite{cattaniExperimentalEvaluationReliability2017}.
-These factors induce rich multipath, attenuation discontinuities, and shadowing that break stationarity and yield heavy-tailed, heteroscedastic errors, violating the assumptions of classical log-distance path loss models (LDPLMs) and leading to underestimated uncertainty and fade margins \cite{grubelDenseIndoorSensor2022}.
-Moreover, statistical validation criteria must be fulfilled when developing reliable path loss models.
+Indoor long range wide area network (LoRaWAN) technology deployments are challenging to model because propagation is shaped by building materials and layout, time-varying occupancy, and environmental dynamics such as humidity and temperature \cite{cattaniExperimentalEvaluationReliability2017}.
+These factors induce rich multipath, attenuation discontinuities, and shadowing that break stationarity and yield heavy-tailed, heteroskedastic errors, violating the assumptions of classical log-distance path loss models (LDPLMs) and leading to underestimated uncertainty and fade margins \cite{grubelDenseIndoorSensor2022b}.
+Moreover, statistical validation criteria must be met when developing reliable path loss models.
 Specifically, it is essential to assess the statistical significance of model parameters, such as the path loss exponent, using analysis of variance (ANOVA).
-Furthermore, the residuals (shadow fading) should satisfy the following critical statistical conditions: \textbf{\textit{(i)}} they should follow a log-normal distribution, \textbf{\textit{(ii)}} exhibit homogeneity of variance (homoscedasticity), and \textbf{\textit{(iii)}} remain independent of the predictors (e.g., distance, structural composition, environmental parameters) as well as free from autocorrelation \cite{gonzalez-palacioLoRaWANPathLoss2023}.
-Many indoor studies commonly assume log-normal shadowing while environment‑aware models report residuals that deviate from Gaussianity and homoscedasticity, limitations that subsequently undermine reliability in planning and control.
+Furthermore, many classical formulations commonly assume that the residuals (shadow fading) \textbf{(i)} follow an approximately Gaussian law in decibels ($\mathrm{dB}$) (i.e., log-normal in linear power), \textbf{(ii)} exhibit approximately constant variance (homoskedasticity), and \textbf{(iii)} are approximately independent of the predictors (e.g., distance, structural composition, environmental parameters) and weakly autocorrelated \cite{gonzalez-palacioLoRaWANPathLoss2023}.
+In this work, we test these assumptions diagnostically rather than presupposing them.